i18next/i18next-gitbook/for-enterprises.md

 [Locize](http://locize.com) is a localization as a service platform made by i18next.
-The close integration of i18next brings a lot of additional value and asserts you an additional level of support and saves you up to 60% of time spend on localization.
+The close integration of i18next brings a lot of additional value and asserts you an additional level of support and saves you endless time spent on localization.